clanfear/CSSS508/Lectures/Week5/CSSS508_week5_data_import_export_cleaning.md

 ====================================================================================
 type: section

 Vote tallies in King County from the 2012 general election are in a 60 MB tab-delimited text file downloaded from the [WA Secretary of State](https://wei.sos.wa.gov/agency/osos/en/press_and_research/PreviousElections/2012/General-Election/Data/Documents/Forms/AllItems.aspx?RootFolder=%2Fagency%2Fosos%2Fen%2Fpress_and_research%2FPreviousElections%2F2012%2FGeneral-Election%2FData%2FDocuments%2FPrecinct_Results&FolderCTID=0x0120008B9C603856A5C84E89934BDF6A72C2ED&View={DF1C73C5-333F-4F68-8713-AD3007138C66}).
+They can be found on the course website.

 The data have no documentation, so show your detective work to answer questions about the data and clean it up in an R Markdown template on the course website.

+## DUE: 11:59 PM, November 7th

+You have **two weeks** to do this assignment, *for good reasons*.
+Start as soon as possible.